COP4331-Large-Project/foodgram-mobile/README.md

 ```
 localhost:19002
 ```
-there should be a default react page if everything went correctly
+there should be a Metro bundler page if everything went correctly